ome/bioformats/docs/sphinx/developers/components.rst

 `OME Codecs <https://github.com/ome/ome-codecs>`_:

-Provides classes for encoding and decoding compressed data for a variety of compression formats.
-There are no dependencies on other components.
+Provides classes for encoding and decoding compressed data for a variety of compression formats.  :ref:`ome-common <ome-common>` is a required dependency for I/O and service loading.

 .. _forks-mdbtools: